Are you a supplier, importer or distributor of equipment

 Those hiring out equipment have ongoing duties for the health and safety of the products they hire out in the course of their business, whether they are used at work or not.
 These include maintaining the equipment, providing information on how to use it and, in some cases (eg electrical or lifting equipment, pressure plant and safety harnesses), ensuring the product is thoroughly examined for safety before it is made available for use.

 People hiring out or supplying equipment as part of a work activity, such as plant hire companies and landlords of premises with fixed equipment, also have continuing responsibilities for the safety of those using that equipment, under section 6 of the HSW Act and other health and safety law.
 These responsibilities include the maintenance of all work equipment, the inspection of equipment which may be subject to deterioration, and the statutory examination of certain equipment (eg of domestic gas appliances, lifting equipment, and pressure plant).

-Where it becomes known that something about a product poses a serious risk to health or safety, you should take the necessary steps to ensure, so far as reasonably practicable, that those people previously supplied are informed (see section 6(1)d of the HSW Act).
+In all cases where it becomes known that something about a product poses a serious risk to health or safety, all suppliers of work equipment should take the necessary steps to ensure, so far as reasonably practicable, that those people previously supplied are informed (see section 6(1)d of the HSW Act).
 This will enable existing users of the product to take action and prevent further harm resulting.